nathansizer/my-strategy-sim/README.md

 Things I'm going to add to this in the future:

+- Add a visual representation of all the strategies, rather than just printing the best as text.
-- Implement the tyre deg "cliff" (we have the lifespan already in place)
+- Implement the tyre deg "cliff" where lap times fall off after a certain number of laps, creating a more realistic and less linear model (we have the lifespan already in place).
-- Include a little bit of randomness in the pit lane loss
+- Include a little bit of randomness in the pit lane loss, to account for the variation in tyre changing times and possible slow stops.
+- Create an external, editable config file for tyre and race data